LeonSaal/TGA-FTIR-hyphenation-tool-kit/2DO.md

     - $\rightarrow$ don't allow lists, only dicts for clear assignment
   - warning if profile doesn't match data
   - determine gases in ega more flexible (currently by index)
+  - restructure import profile to better distinguish required and optional fields

 ## Correction
 - add synthetic baseline